summonersRift/summonersrift.github.io/_posts/2018-07-11-LLVM-for-advanced-grad-students.markdown

 <b>REMEMBER—</b> use the LLVM <i>doxygen</i> refernces if thigs get compilcated.
 There are issues with LLVM versions as well.
 Make sure youa have same version of LLVM, Clang and llc and other tools.
-If you are on ubuntu search with <i>apt-cache search llvm</i>, then install llvm-6.0 and such.
+If you are on ubuntu search with <b> sudo apt-cache search llvm | grep 6</b>, then install llvm-6.0 and such.
 {% highlight bash %}
 #install LLVM, Clang, linker and libraries
 sudo apt-get install clang-6.0 libclang-6.0-dev libclang-common-6.0-dev libclang1-6.0 clang-tools-6.0 clang-6.0-examples
 sudo apt-get install llvm-6.0 llvm-6.0-dev lld-6.0 llvm-6.0-tools lldb-6.0 liblldb-6.0 libfuzzer-6.0-dev

-#Option 1: run your LLVM pass, generate binaries and execute
+#run your LLVM pass, generate binaries and execute a.out
 make
 clang-6.0 -S -emit-llvm -Xclang -load -Xclang skeleton/libSkeletonPass.so test.c
 llc-6.0 test.ll